V-Shadbolt/Redbot-Cogs/README.rst

 **GamePool:**

 A cog that allows users to add Steam Games to a pool.
-Users can add or remove Steam games to a channel's pool and then pick a random game from the pool.
+Users can add or remove Steam games to a channel's pool, look at the current pool, see previous pool winners, and pick a new winner.

-Allows users to add games they'd like to play to a channel pool and then chooses a random game to play

 SubCommands: